MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

    The following fields are collected:

-   - **status: String** – To know the response during of this restore process (successful, failed, or unexpected)
+   - **status** - String – To know the response during of this restore process (successful, failed, or unexpected)

 - **Office.iOS.Paywall.SuccessScreen.SeeAllBenefitsButtonTap** - This event is collected when the user taps “See All Benefits” after a successful purchase to see the apps and features included in the purchase.
 The data is used to measure that the user interface is performing as expected.